Social value of work. Human values in social psychology

 " back Table of contents forward "

-• Professional values- related to work.
+• Professional values- work related.
 These are money, wealth, comfort, professional growth, helping other people, etc.

-• intellectual- this is knowledge, education, erudition, curiosity, creative thinking, etc.
+• Intelligent- this is knowledge, education, erudition, curiosity, creative thinking, etc.

 • Physical- sports, beauty and body hygiene, health.